You’re interested in working with me?

 I may need to ask you a few follow-up questions about the project before I begin.
 We can do this over a short Skype conversation or by email.

-Once I have understood what needs to be done, my proposal will outline how I can help solve your problem, what you options are, what my solution could look like, how much it will cost and how long it will take.
+Once I have understood what needs to be done, my blueprint will outline how I can help solve your problem, what you options are, what my solution could look like, how much it will cost and how long it will take.

 - This is a design proposal for a wildlife souvenir shop

-Each proposal is unique but I usually include a wire flows for the entire system so that you can see how many screens there are and how they connect to each other, wireframes for one or two pages and then the final design of one screen so that you can picture how it would look and feel.
+Each blueprint is unique but I usually include a wire flows for the entire system so that you can see how many screens there are and how they connect to each other, wireframes for one or two pages and then the final design of one screen so that you can picture how it would look and feel.

 Proposals cost $1200 and they take 10 days to 2 weeks to develop.